apulapaka6/ChatGPT-Prompt-Injection/README.md

 ## Contents

 - **README.md**: You are currently viewing it.
-- **PromptInjectionExample.md**: Shows the exact prompt injection text, model responses, and commentary.
+- **Prompt Injection Study.md**: Shows the exact prompt injection text, model responses, and commentary.

 ## Usage Notes